 We shake our stuff in Colombia

 A handful of weeks later and we’re in Cali, Colombia – a cocaine city reputed to be the capital of salsa dancing.
+Although cocaine addiction is a pretty strong topic here because drug addiction and substance abuse is becoming a big problem in the states, if you are addicted or know someone who needs help, please visit this article about rehab center.

 Kristin has decided to come with us and we spend many bright days exploring the dignified old quarter and the ultra-modern centre where BMW’s and Mercedes are as thick as the green tree canopy shading the streets.